-In the years since the alleged terror event involving a large crowd along a major thoroughfare and promenade in Nice, France, we should have seen dozens of clear cell-phone videos and clear footage from numerous CCTV cameras.
+In the years since the alleged terror event of July 14, 2016 involving a large crowd along a major thoroughfare and promenade in Nice, France, we should have seen dozens if not hundreds of clear cell-phone images and clear footage from numerous CCTV cameras.
 Few ever emerged.
 Furthermore, French authorities confiscated all CCTV footage and have kept it away from public scrutiny.

 Of course the question begs how does one manipulate and control a large crowd.
 The customary Bastille Day fireworks display took place between 22:00 and 22:20.
 The official narrative states that the truck turned eastward onto Promenade des Anglais at 22:30 a full ten minutes AFTER the crowd started filing out.
 At 22:35:47 – The truck came to a halt next to the Palais de la Méditerranée hotel and moments later the driver was shot and killed.

 Peekay Truth makes key observations in the following video.
 There is useful footage of the crowd leaving.
 Initially it shows the crowd at the far end of the promenade some distance from where the truck stopped.
 On the TV banner you will see 10:36 PM.
 This crowd would have been stampeded well before the appearance of the truck and would have never seen a truck.
 This herded crowd has little idea what’s happening.
 They are used and filmed for advantage.

 Several aspects point to 22:30-22:35 as the time the truck plowed through as violating the law of non-contradiction.
 In the clip staring at 18:30 with the TV banner marked 22:40 and 22:42, and oddly you can still hear the band playing on in the background.
 By 22:55 the crowd is largely gone.